 The Australian Open usually takes place in January, which is considered the country’s summer season.
-This year it was held in February, due to COVID-19.
-The 2021 Australian Open was held from February 8 – 21.

 In relation to the three other big Grand Slam tennis tournaments, the Australian Open is the first one of the year to take place, followed by the French Open (May), Wimbledon (June), and the US Open (August).

 The 2022 Australian Open tournament took place January 17-30, 2022.

 The current champions of the 2022 Australian Open for singles are: